 2. Make an Effort to Learn from Each Other

-“Have a culture of being inquisitive,” says Mary.
-While managing a multi-generational workforce is not without its challenges, it can help you grow as an individual and leader.
+“Have a culture of being inquisitive,” says Mary Erlain.
+While managing multiple generations in the workplace isn’t without its challenges, it can help you grow as an individual and leader.
 But only if you make an effort.
-This can be utilized by encouraging older employees to take younger employees to a company lunch, setting up mentorship programs, or implementing one-on-one meetings between multi-generational workers.

 Older generations can also learn from younger generations.
 From their path to success to what apps they use, the opportunities to learn and grow are endless.
 All you have to do is ask the right questions.